Want to create a multi step form in WordPress?

 Configuring notifications for a multi step form is really.
 Just navigate to the Notifications option from the Settings tab on the left of the form builder.

-If you use Smart Tags, you can also send a notification to the user’s email address when they submit a form, letting them know you received it and will be in contact shortly.
-This assures site visitors their form has gone through properly.
+If you use Smart Tags, you can also notify the user’s email address when they submit a form, letting them know you received it and will be in contact shortly.

 Just click on the Confirmation Type dropdown and select one of the three options as per your preference.